The previous page closed with

 \]

-is the canonical example of a hyperbolic partial differential equation,
+is the canonical example of a hyperbolic partial differential

-governs small-amplitude vibrations of a taut elastic string, the propagation of sound in
+The equation governs small-amplitude vibrations of a taut elastic string, the

-a one-dimensional medium, and, in higher-dimensional analogues, the propagation of
+propagation of sound in a one-dimensional medium, and, in higher-dimensional

-light, sound, and gravitational waves in physical space.
-Where the heat equation's
+analogues, the propagation of light, sound, and gravitational waves in physical

-disturbance travels through the medium at a definite finite speed, retaining its shape
+content is propagation.
+A localized disturbance travels through the medium at a

-along characteristic directions in spacetime in the one-dimensional setting treated here.
+spacetime in the one-dimensional setting treated here.

 The wave equation is the second representative of the classical trichotomy of linear

-equation, will be developed in a subsequent page.
-The present treatment is
+developed in a subsequent page.

-one-dimensional and classical: separation of variables on a bounded interval, the
+The present treatment is one-dimensional and classical: separation of variables on a

-method of characteristics on the real line, the d'Alembert formula, and the proof
+bounded interval, the method of characteristics on the real line, the d'Alembert

-that mechanical energy is exactly conserved — closing with a contrast against the
+formula, and the proof that mechanical energy is exactly conserved.
+We close with a

-the conservation law itself.
-Higher-dimensional wave equations and the general theory
+propagation speed, and the conservation law itself.
+Higher-dimensional wave

-of hyperbolic Cauchy problems are not pursued here.
+equations and the general theory of hyperbolic Cauchy problems are not pursued here.

 Wave Equation on a Bounded Interval